Narrative History of Lane Community College

 In 1995 a $42.8 million construction bond measure was passed by the voters which enabled the first major construction on the main campus since the late 1960s, new facilities in Cottage Grove and Florence, as well as the establishment of eight community learning centers at high schools throughout the district.

 Lane was mandated to offer instruction in vocational and college transfer programs as well as continuing education.
-The college offers lower division college transfer courses, professional and technical training, precollege and skill development, cooperative programs with area high schools, career and employment services, continuing education, workforce development, and services and training for business and industry.
+The college offers lower division college transfer courses, professional and technical training, precollege and skill development, cooperative programs with area high schools, student employment, continuing education, workforce development, and services and training for business and industry.

 The college provides on-the-job training through the Cooperative Education program, established in 1970.
 It is one of the largest co-op programs in two-year colleges in the U.S.